NEPA’s own TSO, Twelve Twenty-Four, rocks the holidays in local venues from Nov. 24-Dec. 22

 “This money goes back into circulation to benefit local communities.
 It is something we are very proud to be involved with and honored to be a part of,” Yahraes added.

 Fan engagement is another area in which Twelve Twenty-Four strives to excel.
 After each show, they host a meet and greet, which allows the band to interact, up close and personal, with their fans.
-The meet and greets not only allows fans the chance to get autographs and have photos taken the band, but it also allows the band the opportunity to thank their fans for coming to their show.
+The meet and greets not only allow fans the chance to get autographs and have photos taken the band, but it also allows the band the opportunity to thank their fans for coming to their show.

 Twelve Twenty-Four Fan Lois Vidra exclaimed, “[It] was great that these extremely talented people came out after the show and ‘jingle mingled’ with everyone!
 Enjoyed every last minute of the show!”